 However, these % scores will underpin our reporting of your child's progress in each subject.
 This will be in the form of a colour: green for no concerns and yellow for concern.
 The progress colour is generated by tracking your child's progress in assessments from their own starting point, which can be seen on the summary table at the top.
-For Key 4 this is from their scaled score on entry from their Key Stage 2 SATS.
+For Key Stage 5 this is from their average GCSE point score.

-As a very rough guide, SATs scaled scores, on average, relate to grades as below.
+As a very rough guide, GCSE Average Point Score (APS), on average, relate to A-Level grades as below.
 However, we believe that prior attainment doesn't determine future achievement.
 A great attitude to learning, great attendance and regular homework routines will lead to great progress.